slazav/tcl-exp/bin/bridge370ac.md

 ### TODO:

-* statusline for error messages

 * fix error with plot scrolling (some strange timeplot error?) scrolling can be fixed by switching to "temp vs. pwr" mode and back

-* autoscan mode (simulation), use dwell+filter time, counters etc

-* process autorange with larger limits ?
-  (do not save values if autorange is on and range is going to be changed)

-* device statuses
+* device panel

-* alarm settings
+* channel and device alarm settings

-* curve read/write!
+* curve panel: read/write curves!

-* in scan panel disable channels which are off

-* in scan panel show values

-* remove "Scanning" flag when switching channel
+* writing to databases!